wjakob/nanobind/docs/why.rst

 ---------------------

 nanobind is highly related to pybind11 and inherits most of its conventions and syntax.
-The main difference is is a change in philosophy: pybind11 must deal with *all of C++* to bind legacy codebases, while nanobind targets a smaller C++ subset. *The codebase has to adapt to the binding tool and not the other way around*, which allows nanobind to be simpler and faster.
+The main difference is a change in philosophy: pybind11 must deal with *all of C++* to bind legacy codebases, while nanobind targets a smaller C++ subset. *The codebase has to adapt to the binding tool and not the other way around*, which allows nanobind to be simpler and faster.
 Pull